dustinpfister/hexo-sitesource-workshops/source/_posts/threejs-mesh.md

 layout: post
 categories: three.js
 id: 183
-updated: 2018-05-04 12:50:15
+updated: 2018-05-04 12:53:47
-version: 1.1
+version: 1.2
 ---

-A Mesh is used in [three.js](https://threejs.org/) to create triangular polygon based mesh Objects with a geometry, and a material.
+A Mesh is used in [three.js](https://threejs.org/) to create triangular polygon based mesh Objects with a [geometry](/2018/04/14/threejs-geometry/), and a [material](/2018/04/30/threejs-materials/).
+The Mesh Constructor is one of many constructors that you will find yourself using often as you get into making three.js projects.
+It is typically what is used for any kind of 3d Object that will be placed in a [Scene](/2018/05/03/threejs-scene/)

 <!-- more -->

 ## Basic example of using a mesh

 ```js
 (function () {